Getting a Mortgage with No Early Repayment Charge (ERC)

 What are the benefits and drawbacks of this type of mortgage?

 On the plus side, mortgages without early repayment charges attached can offer greater flexibility for certain people in particular situations.
 For example, if you think you might be moving imminently, therefore will need to exit a mortgage that’s not locked in for a number of years.
-Or perhaps you expect a windfall of some kind that will allow you to achieve mortgage-free status.
+Or perhaps you expect a windfall that will allow you to achieve mortgage-free status.

 There are a number of options of mortgage types to look at if you don’t want to face redemption fees, some of which are easier to get than others: